Frequently Asked Questions

 In 2015 we nearly purchased an adult family home but found out we were pregnant and realized the timing was not right.

-The calling had been coming for years, but it was crystal clear this was the right time to start Bridges.
+The calling had been coming for years, but it was crystal clear this was the right time to start Bridge the Gap, LLC.

 If you haven’t already, please read the about page, too.

-The name Bridges has many meanings.
+The name Bridge the Gap has many meanings.
 Often we think about crossing the bridge when we die, and that is part of the meaning of our business name.
 There are a few other meanings to our name, too.

-One other reason for the name Bridges is we see that we bridge the gap with all the other services you might need on your end of life journey.
+One other reason for the name Bridge the Gap is we really do bridge that gap with all the other services you might need on your journey with a life limiting illness or end of life journey.

 A second reason is we believe there are many bridges to be crossed during the end of life, not just the “main” bridge that you cross over.
 There are steps in the process of dying, and we’ll be there with you on that road and go over some of the bridges with you, and as you know we can only go so far with you as you cross that last bridge, but we do everything within our abilities to make sure you’re not alone.